Marvin Çuni: Frosinone

 On 6 July 2023, Çuni joined newly promoted Serie A side Frosinone on a permanent deal, signing a three-year contract with the club.

 Rubin Kazan

 On 11 September 2024, Çuni signed a four-year contract with Russian Premier League club Rubin Kazan.

 Loan to Sampdoria

 On 1 August 2025, Çuni returned to Italy and signed with Serie B club Sampdoria on loan for the 2025–26 season, with an option to buy.
-He also signed a contract with Sampdoria until June 2029 that will be in place if the option is exercised.
+He also signed a contract with Sampdoria until June 2029 that would have been in place if the option was exercised.

+Loan to Bari

+On 26 January 2026, Çuni moved on a new loan to Bari, also in Serie B, with an option to buy.

+Loan to Olimpija Ljubljana

+On 19 June 2026, he was loaned to Olimpija Ljubljana in Slovenia for the 2026–27 season.

 International career

 Çuni has played for the Albanian under-19 team.
 On 14 October 2023, he received a call-up from the Albania national team for a friendly match against Bulgaria.

 Personal life

 Çuni was born in Germany into an Albanian family from Peja.